adlnet-archive/HPIT-python-client/README.md

         print(message['echo_text'])
 ```

-The `self.subscribe` method takes a message name and a callable.
+The `self.subscribe` method takes a message name and a callback.
 In this case `echo` is the message name and
-`self.my_echo_callback` is the callback that will be called when a message of that name is sent to the plugin.
+`self.my_echo_callback` is the callback that will be used when a message named 'echo' is sent to the plugin.
 It
 then contacts the HPIT central router and tells it to start storing messages with that name of `echo` so this plugin
 can listen to and respond to those messages.

-A message in HPIT consists of a message name, in this case `echo` and a payload.
+A message in HPIT consists of a message name, in this case `echo`, and a payload.
 The payload can
 have any arbitrary data in it that a tutor wishes to send.
-HPIT doesn't care about the kind of data
-it sends to plugins.
-It's the plugin operator's responsibility to do what it wants with the data
-that comes from the tutor.
+The payload is determined by the Tutor, and the
+HPIT router doesn't care what data is in the payload.
+It is up to the plugin to parse and validate the payload.
+Plugin developers should document what messages their plugins receive and what data types and values the payload
+should contain.

-So now if a tutor sends a message like `"echo" -> {'echo_text' : "Hello World!"}` through HPIT this plugin
+If a tutor sends a message like `"echo" -> {'echo_text' : "Hello World!"}` through HPIT, this plugin
-will recieve that message and print it to the screen.
+will receive that message and print it to the screen.
 If 'echo_text' isn't in the payload the callback would
-throw a KeyError exception so we might want to handle that.
+throw a KeyError exception, which in practice, should be handled.

 ```python